nikki-carumba/getting-and-cleaning-data-course-project/README.md

 This repository contains the following files:
 - `README.md` provides an overview of the data set and how it was created.
 - `CodeBook.md` describes the variables, the data, and transformations performed to clean up the data
 - `run_analysis.R` contains all the code to perform in getting and cleaning data.
-These are the outcomes of the project:
+These are the expected outcomes of the project:
   1. Merge training and test sets to create one data set
   1. Extract only the mean and standard deviation measurements
   1. Extract only the mean and standard deviation measurements